School Board Policy 502 -

-It shall be a violation of this policy for students to use lockers and desks for unauthorized purposes or to store contraband.
-It shall be a violation for students to carry contraband on their person or in their personal possessions.
+E. A violation of this policy occurs when students use lockers and desks for unauthorized purposes or to store contraband.
+A violation occurs when students carry contraband on their person or in their personal possessions.

-"Contraband" means any unauthorized item possession of which is prohibited by school district policy and/or law.
-It includes but is not limited to weapons and "look-alikes," alcoholic beverages, controlled substances and "look-alikes," overdue books and other materials belonging to the school district, and stolen property.
+A. "Contraband" means any unauthorized item possession of which is prohibited by school district policy and/or law.
+It includes but is not limited to weapons and "look-alikes," alcoholic beverages, controlled substances and "look-alikes," and other materials belonging to the school district, and stolen property.

-A strip search is a search involving the removal of coverings or clothing from private areas.
+H. A strip search is a search involving the removal of coverings or clothing from private areas.
 Mass strip searches, or body cavity searches, are prohibited.
-Strip searches will be conducted only in circumstances involving imminent danger.
+Strip searches will be conducted by a school administrator only in circumstances involving imminent danger.